Victor2266/Blender-Expression-Baker/README.md

 Once you are satisfied with the expression, click "Create Expression Shape Key".
 A dialog will pop up asking you to name the new shape key.
 Type in "Happy" and click OK.
 It will compare the rest pose to the current pose and generate a new shape key based on the differences.

-Your Basis shape key must be called Basis, some sources label it differently.